python/cpython/Doc/reference/expressions.rst

        process(chunk)

-Assignment expressions must be surrounded by parentheses when used as sub-expressions in subscript, slicing, conditional, lambda, keyword-argument, generator, and comprehension-if expressions.
-They can only be used as is in if and while statements and in decorators.
+Assignment expressions must be surrounded by parentheses when used as sub-expressions in slicing, conditional, lambda, keyword-argument, and comprehension-if expressions.
+They can be used unparenthesized in all other places, including ``if`` and ``while`` statements.

 .. versionadded:: 3.8
    See :pep:`572` for more details about assignment expressions.